 You should tell the TSA officer that you have these before you put them through the x-ray machine for additional screening.

-You can read my more detailed article – 20 things you should know about flying with a baby or toddler
+You can read my more detailed article about flying with a baby or toddler

-- The duty free liquids were purchased internationally and you are traveling back into the USA with a connecting flight.
+- The duty-free liquids were purchased internationally, and you are traveling back to the USA with a connecting flight.